When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Milk Paint

-Acrylic or latex paint 2 to 10 years
+Acrylic or Latex 2 to 10 years

-Oil-based paint 2 to 15 years
+Oil-Based 10 to 15 years

-Chalk paint 1 to 5 years
+Chalk Paint 1 to 5 years

-Milk paint 1 to 7 days
+Milk Paint (Liquid) 1 to 7 days

 How Do You Know If Paint Is Bad?